UCSD-Likelion/likelion-ucsd-website/README.md

 ## Technologies Used

-- **Frontend**: Developed using HTML, CSS, and JavaScript to create interactive and engaging user interfaces.
+- **Frontend**: Developed using Next.js to create interactive and engaging user interfaces.

 - **Backend**: Information about backend technologies is not specified in the available sources.